maram-9/currency-converter-react/README.md

 # Currency-Converter
 Hello!

-I made project during programming course with YouCode.
+I made a project during programming course with YouCode.
-This application was builted with React, using JSX syntax and use live updated clock.
+This application was built with React, using JSX syntax and use live updated clock.
-My currency converter allow you to convert PLN currency to other curriercies from around the world and is live rating by europian central bank.
+My currency converter allows you to convert PLN currency to other currencies from around the world and is live rating by European Central Bank.

 # Demo